OpenPuya/PY32F002B_Firmware/Projects/PY32F002B-STK/Example/SPI/SPI_TwoBoards_FullDuplexSlave_Polling/readme.txt

 Example execution steps:
-1.Select two PY32F002B blocks_ STK board, one as the master and one as the slave 2.Compile and download master program SPI_TwoBoards_FullDuplexMaster_Polling_Init 3.Compile and download slave program SPI_TwoBoards_FullDuplexSlave_Polling_Init 4.Connection between the master and slave pins (arrow pointing in the direction of signal transmission)
+1.Select two PY32F002B blocks_ STK board, one as the master and one as the slave 2.Compile and download master program SPI_TwoBoards_FullDuplexMaster_Polling 3.Compile and download slave program SPI_TwoBoards_FullDuplexSlave_Polling 4.Connection between the master and slave pins (arrow pointing in the direction of signal transmission)
 MASTER：             SLAVE：
 SCK(PB2)   ----->    SCK(PB2)
 MISO(PA1)  <-----    MISO(PA1)
 MOSI(PA7)  ----->    MOSI(PA7)
 NSS(PA6)   ----->    NSS(PA6)
 GND       <----->    GND
 5.Connect the PC to the STK board through the USB to TTL module, and the connection method between the STK board and the USB to TTL module is as follows:
 STK board     USB to TTL module
 PB4(TX)  -->  RX
 PB5(RX)  -->  TX
 GND      -->  GND